Analysing trees

 prev = new_ts.mutation(mut.parent).derived_state if older_mut else site.ancestral_state

-For example, here we state that sample 0 is missing, and use the colour white to indicate this:
+For example, here we state that sample 0 is missing, indicated by the colour white:

 tree = tskit.load("data/parsimony_simple.trees").first()